F1 Drivers Heights, Weights & Ages Revealed: How Tall Are Hamilton, Verstappen & Co?

 Lando Norris: 5 ft 9 in / 1.76m

 Lando Norris, born on November 13, 1999, in Bristol, UK, is one of F1’s most popular drivers—on and off the track.
 Making his debut with McLaren in 2019, Norris has consistently impressed with his pace, racecraft, and personality.
-A podium regular, he’s widely seen as a future title winner.
+A podium regular, he capped 2025 with his first title.

 Lewis Hamilton: 5 ft 8 in / 1.74m